Maryborough (Qld)

 The latest Census data sees Maryborough placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Maryborough's cultural diversity was found to be below average.
-As of the latest available data, dated June 2016, 87.7% of its population were citizens, with 90.3% born in Australia and 97.3% speaking English only at home.
-Christianity was the predominant religion in Maryborough as of June 2016, comprising 51.7% of the population, compared to 52.8% across the rest of Queensland.
+Maryborough was found to have a cultural diversity below the average, with 87.7% of its population being citizens, 90.3% born in Australia, and 97.3% speaking English only at home.
+The predominant religion in Maryborough is Christianity, accounting for 51.7% of its population, compared to 52.8% across the rest of Queensland.
+The top three ancestry groups in Maryborough are English (32.7%), Australian (31.2%), and Irish (8.0%).

 Frequently Asked Questions - Diversity